iterative/dvc.org/content/blog/2021-06-02-introducing-dvc-studio.md

 ## Use Git for ML metrics tracking.
 Nothing fancy.
 Nothing difficult.

+Most ML engineers already use Git for code versioning. `dvc init`, `dvc add`, `dvc push` - these simple Git-like DVC commands are all you need to convert your Git repos into DVC repos - a single source of truth for not just your code but also your data, model and metrics.

+What makes DVC Studio special is this connection to the Git ecosystem.
 The table and visuals in DVC Studio aren’t magic - they are simply a representation of the data in JSON or CSV files in your Git repositories.
-What makes DVC Studio special is this connection to the Git ecosystem.

-Most ML engineers already use Git for code versioning. `dvc init`, `dvc add`, `dvc push` - these simple Git-like DVC commands are all you need to convert your Git repos into DVC repos - a single source of truth for not just your code but also your data, model and metrics.

-Even this sounds like a lot?
-Well, you can start by simply visualizing metrics you add in custom json or csv files - DVC Studio works with these custom files as well.
+See how DVC Studio works with these files in this video.

 https://www.youtube.com/watch?v=5xM5az78Lrg